-Favorite Nats-to-Oblivion story: Brad Lidge, who gave it one last shot and failed spectacularly.
-When you lose your stuff, its gone and gone fast.
+Favorite Nats-to-Oblivion story: Brad Lidge, who gave it one last shot and failed and didn’t keep trying.
+Sometimes, when you lose your stuff, its gone and gone fast.
 I’ll readily admit I thought the signing was a great one when it occurred but it just didn’t work out.
 I really hoped that Lidge would be a serviceable 7th inning guy and mentor to Drew Storen and Tyler Clippard, being one of the great closers of his day.
-It didn’t work out that way.
+It didn’t work out that way: the Nats released him on June 25th and he hung ’em up.

 2011 (6 candidates)